New Jersey Emissions Testing

 Out-of-State Emissions Testing in New Jersey

-Vehicles not being driven on New Jersey's roads are exempt from emissions testing until the driver and vehicle return to the state.
-Motorists living in another state may request Form SS-33 and keep it in the car to show to any law enforcement officer who questions the expired inspection sticker.
-Drivers may obtain an out-of-state emissions inspection extension by calling (609) 633-9474 or (609) 633-9460.
+Vehicles being driven outside of New Jersey temporarily are exempt from emissions testing until the driver and vehicle return to the state.
+NJ residents living in another state temporarily may request Form SS-33 and keep it in the car to show to any law enforcement officer who questions the expired inspection sticker.
+Drivers may obtain an out-of-state inspection extension by calling (609) 633-9474 or (609) 633-9460.

 Emissions Waivers in New Jersey

-Car emissions test waivers differ from vehicle emissions testing exemptions in that waivers extend grace following a failed inspection while an exempt vehicle never has to be tested to begin with.
-No NJ vehicle inspection waivers are available, as the state discontinued its waiver program in 2009.
+Car emissions test waivers differ from testing exemptions in that waivers extend grace following a failed inspection while an exempt vehicle never has to be tested for registration renewal.
+Currently, NJ vehicle inspection waivers are not available, as the state discontinued its waiver program in 2009.

 Testing Fees in New Jersey

-If you obtain your NJ emissions test at a state-certified inspection station, there is no charge beyond the normal vehicle registration fees.
+If you obtain testing at a state-certified inspection station, there is no charge beyond the normal vehicle registration fees.
 A smog test provided by a private inspection facility (PIF) can cost $30 to $60 or more, as PIFs set their own prices.
 However, many offer smog check coupons or other discounts.

 Where to Perform an Emissions Check in New Jersey